learning-zone/nodejs-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q. How to use Q promise in Node.js?
+## Q. How to use promise in Node.js?

 A promise is an object that represents the return value or the thrown exception that the function may eventually provide.
 A promise can also be used as a proxy for a remote object to overcome latency.